-Ladder Letters I, i, t, u, y, and i are correctly formed.
+Writing Ladder Letters I, i, t, u, y, and j are correctly formed.
 Curly Caterpillar Letters c, o, a, d, e, g, q, s, and f are correctly formed.
 Has dominant hand for writing.
 Uses pincers and tweezers with increasing control and confidence.
-Can copy shapes, letters and numbers mat.
+Can copy shapes, letters and numbers Writes words containing the Phase 2 graphemes known.
+Writes CVC containing the Phase 2 graphemes known.
+Might need support to retain sentence.
+E.g., the cat sat on the mat.
 Spells taught HFW.
 Copies print in the environment, e.g., door.
 Begins to label pictures (sometimes with initial sounds/letters known).
 Gives meaning to the marks as they write.

-Is mark making during with a purpose.
-Words may have a group of letters with a space in between.
+Is mark making during

+with a purpose.
+Words

+may have a group of